jheinnic/consequent/README.md

 --

 # Storage Adapters
 Consequent provides a consistent approach to event sourcing but avoids any direct I/O. This allows any application to use it with any storage technology that an adapter exists for.
 All adapter calls should return a promise.

+Many of the calls are optional and only require that the adapter reject the promise and specify that they do not support tehe feature in their README.

 ## Event store
 Responsibilities:

  * store events
- * retrieve events for an actor since an event id
+ * retrieve events for an model since an event id
  * store event packs
  * retreive, unpack and merge event packs

 ### API

-#### create( actorType )
+#### create( modelType )
-Creates an eventStore instance for a specific type of actor.
+Creates an eventStore instance for a specific type of model.

 #### findEvents( criteria, lastEventId ) OPTIONAL
 Retrieve events based on a set of criteria.
 When not implementing this call, the event store should resolve this to a rejected promise explaining that this is not or cannot be implemented.

-#### getEventsFor( actorId, lastEventId )
+#### getEventsFor( modelId, lastEventId )
-Retrieve events for the `actorId` that occurred since the `lastEventId`.
+Retrieve events for the `modelId` that occurred since the `lastEventId`.

 #### getEventsByIndex( indexName, indexValue, lastEventId ) OPTIONAL
 Retrieve events based on a previously established index value for the event.
 When not implementing this call, the event store should resolve this to a rejected promise explaining that this is not or cannot be implemented.

-#### getEventPackFor( actorId, vectorClock )
+#### getEventPackFor( modelId, vectorClock ) OPTIONAL
-Fetch and unpack events that were stored when the snapshot identified by `actorId` and `vectorClock` was created.
+Fetch and unpack events that were stored when the snapshot identified by `modelId` and `vectorClock` was created.
+When not implementing this call, the event store should resolve this to a rejected promise explaining that this is not or cannot be implemented.

-#### storeEvents( actorId, events )
+#### storeEvents( modelId, events )
-Store events for the actor.
+Store events for the model.

-#### storeEventPack( actorId, vectorClock, events )
+#### storeEventPack( modelId, vectorClock, events ) OPTIONAL
-Pack and store the events for the snapshot identified by `actorId` and `vectorClock`.
+Pack and store the events for the snapshot identified by `modelId` and `vectorClock`.

-## Actor store
+## Model store
 Responsibilities

- * retrieve the latest actor (snapshot) by id; must provide replicas/siblings
+ * retrieve the latest model snapshot by id; must provide replicas/siblings
- * store an actor snapshot
+ * store an model's snapshot
- * create & store ancestors
  * retrieve ancestors
  * detect ancestor cycles & other anomalies

+> Note: everything related to partition tolerance is optional

 ### API

-#### create( actorType )
+#### create( modelType )
-Creates an actor store instance for a specific type of actor.
+Creates an model store instance for a specific type of model.

-#### fetch( actorId )
+#### fetch( modelId )
-Return the latest snapshot for the `actorId`.
+Return the latest snapshot for the `modelId`.
 Must provide replicas/siblings if they exist.
-By default, all events that belong to actorId since the last snapshot will be included in determining the actor's state.
+By default, all events that belong to modelId since the last snapshot will be included in determining the model's state.

-#### findAncestor( actorId, siblings, ancestry )
+#### findAncestor( modelId, siblings, ancestry ) OPTIONAL
-Search for a common ancestor for the actorId given the siblings list and ancestry.
+Search for a common ancestor for the modelId given the siblings list and ancestry.
 Likely implemented as a recursive call.
 Must be capable of identifying cycles in snapshot ancestry.
 Should resolve to nothing or the shared ancestor snapshot.

-#### store( actorId, vectorClock, actor )
+#### store( modelId, vectorClock, model )
 Store the latest snapshot and create ancestor.

 # Search Adapter

 > !
 Experimental ! - this API is highly experimental and subject to changes.

-The goal behind this adapter is to provide an abstraction that various storage implementations can implement.
+The goal behind this adapter is to provide a search abstraction that various storage implementations can implement.
+Please keep in mind that a search executed against snapshots will only be as accurate as the latest snapshots and not include changes from events that have not been persistd to a snapshot yet.

 ## API